Skip to Content

 Does everyone exposed to asbestos get cancer?

 No, not everyone exposed to asbestos will get cancer.
-The risk for asbestos-related diseases increases with exposure length and the presence of other risk factors, including genetics and previous radiation treatments.
+The risk for asbestos-related diseases increases with exposure length and the presence of other risk factors for mesothelioma, including genetics and previous radiation treatments.

 How do you prove asbestos exposure?